ccbogel/QualCoder/README.md

 ### Windows:

 Install [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.
+On Windows, the bit version of VLC, 32 or 64 must match the bit version of python 3.

 Install dependencies in the command prompt: